-Modern cities offer innovative digital services to support economic growth and protect the safety and well being of residents.
+Modern cities offer innovative digital services to support economic growth and protect the safety and well-being of residents.
 Digital services make cities more attractive to entrepreneurs starting new businesses and to families wanting to live in safe and secure communities.

 Sarasota understands the value of digital transformation.
-The city has been ranked number 15 on CNBC’s list of the top 20 American cities to start a business and number three on Gallup’s Well-being Index that compares the social well being of 190 communities nationwide.
-Nearly every city service has a corresponding digital component, ranging from an online application for building permits, to crime mapping, to an emergency management web site.
+The city has been ranked number 15 on CNBC’s list of the top 20 American cities to start a business and number three on Gallup’s Well-being Index that compares the social well-being of 190 communities nationwide.
+Nearly every city service has a corresponding digital component, ranging from an online application for building permits, to crime mapping, to an emergency management website.
 Information on this site helps resident prepare for, respond to and recover from hurricanes and flooding.
 Sarasota is vulnerable to a variety of hazards that threaten the community, businesses and the environment.

 “Legacy backup was unable to meet the city’s data integrity needs in any way, shape or form,” Rodriguez said.
 “Backup failed frequently, and not even our backup vendor could figure out why.”

 After spending three days on the phone with the backup vendor, Rodriquez and his team downloaded a free trial of Veeam® Backup & Replication™.
-Within 30 minutes they had configured Veeam and already started the first backup job.
+Within 30 minutes they configured Veeam and started the first backup job.

-Sarasota replaced legacy backup with Veeam to keep city services running 24x7 and support digital transformation of future city services.

-Veeam’s true test was yet to come.
+Sarasota replaced legacy backup with Veeam to keep city services running and support digital transformation of future city services.
+But, Veeam’s true test was yet to come.
 Ransomware was in the city’s future.

-“Rather than paying an outrageous ransom that no city could afford, we recovered our file servers from Veeam backups,” Rodriguez said.
+“Instead of paying an outrageous ransom that no city could afford, we recovered our file servers from Veeam backups,” Rodriguez said.
 “If we hadn’t been able to recover them, we would have had massive data loss affecting all facets of the city and ultimately, it would have impacted our citizens.”

 Veeam does one more thing for Sarasota: It simplifies demonstration of data compliance during annual audits.
 A feature called SureBackup® verifies the recoverability of every backup and another feature called Instant VM Recovery® restores data in minutes.